fracpete/dataset-weights-weka-package/README.md

 Available modifiers for *attribute* weights:
 * `FixedValue` - applies the user-specified weight to selected range of attributes
+* `FixedValueByName` - applies the user-specified weight to attributes that match the specified regular expression (matching can be inverted)
 * `FromFile` - uses the weights stored in a file
 * `PassThrough` - dummy, does nothing